Give It Up (KC and the Sunshine Band song): Cover versions

-In 1998, the song was covered by Québécois singer Jacynthe, both as a solo cover version, one in French, and one as a collaboration with K.C. himself.

-The song was covered by Captain Jack on their 2003 album, Party Warriors.

-It was covered by the German pop band beFour on their 2008 album, We Stand United.

-It was covered by Annie Lennox and Chrissie Hynde during a live performance at the Royal Albert Hall in London on February 9, 1986.
+The song was covered by Annie Lennox and Chrissie Hynde during a live performance at the Royal Albert Hall in London on February 9, 1986.

 "Love You Long Time" by The Black Eyed Peas, from their 2010 album, The Beginning, contains a sample of "Give It Up".

+The song was also covered in French by the Quebecer singer Jacynthe on her 1999 album Entends-tu mon cœur.